-CIEDAR (Cluster for Indigenous Engagement, Development, and Research) is an Indigenous and woman-led group of researchers, public health workers, and community members across Turtle Island.
+UBC Cluster for Indigenous Engagement, Development, and Research (CIEDAR) is an Indigenous and woman-led group of researchers, public health workers, and community members across Turtle Island.
 CIEDAR ensures that Indigenous voices are heard during current and future health emergencies.

 Our Mission

-CIEDAR (Cluster for Indigenous Engagement, Development, and Research) was founded in March 2021 through funding from the Canadian Institutes of Health Research (CIHR) as part of the CoVaRR-Net, a rapid-response research network created to better understand COVID-19 variants of concern.
+CIEDAR was founded in March 2021 through funding from the Canadian Institutes of Health Research (CIHR) as part of the CoVaRR-Net, a rapid-response research network created to better understand COVID-19 variants of concern.

 While the many pillars within CoVaRR-Net focused on laboratory research and bench science, CIEDAR emerged as a crucial social science and public health pillar with a clear mission: to ensure culturally grounded knowledge sharing and engagement with Indigenous communities across the world.